Pre-K & Kindergarten

 We ask questions and encourage them to ask their own, and in exploring the answers together, we nurture their innate love of learning.

-The concept of inquiry through play they begin to experience here will become the foundation of meaningful learning throughout their time at Baker and beyond.
+Based on the concept of inquiry through play, our preschoolers begin to experience what will become the foundation of meaningful learning throughout their time at Baker and beyond.

 What It Looks Like